mistekko/cue2tracks/README.md

 ## Features
 * works with any audio format supported by ffmpeg
 * parses very very quickly
+* conversion is lossless since no reencoding takes place
+* conversion is also very quick for the same reason, only limited in speed by the amount of data being "converted"

 ## Installation
 This package requires almost no installation since all the code is contained in one file which can be linked or moved to a directory in $PATH, or simply executed in a normal directory.
 It does, however, have a couple of dependencies: